nozwock/tale-of-immortal-mods/docs/NOTES.md

 WorldUnitBase g.world.playerUnit
     WorldUnitData data
-        DataUnit.UnitInfoData unitData
+        .RewardItem(id) // Add items with an optional popup window showing the items added .RewardPropItem(propData)
+        // For creating copies of existing prop item
+        // Don't use the count variant as it doesn't seem to create proper copies
+        // Just run a for loop if you don't have showUI turned on .CostPropItem(...) // For removing items while showing notifications DataUnit.UnitInfoData unitData
             string unitID
+            DataUnit.UnitDataProps : DataProps propData
-            PropertyData propertyData
+                List<DataProps.PropsData> allProps // Inventory items, can contain null PropsData PropertyData propertyData
                 gradeID // Not sure how this maps to cultivation realm.
 Have to rely on Condition() I suppose. age